rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 ### basic method of detection

-The question now is: How exactly can an algorithm detect whether or not the declared subsequent section is a forced subsection of another section?
+The question therefore is: How exactly can an algorithm detect whether or not the declared subsequent section is a forced subsection of an open section?

-As stated in the extensions chapter, an algorithm is free to close a presequent section if, and only if, it has the same parent container as the subsequent section.
-Because of that, multiple options are available, each with its own subtle advantages and disadvantages:
+As stated in the extensions chapter, an algorithm is free to close a presequent section if (and only if) it has the same parent container as the subsequent section.
+Because of that, multiple options are available, each with its own advantages and disadvantages:

-Note that the all options, except for the last one, technically allow to close type-1 sections.
+Note that all options, except for the last one, technically allow to close type-1 sections.
 That is, if it would not be allowed to close certain sections, then additional, case dependent tests would be required.